AutoNumerics-Zero: Automated Discovery of State-of-the-Art Mathematical Functions: Method Details and Clarifications

 \subsection{Target Functions and Their Domains}

-The main objective is to discover programs that compute a given \emph{target function}, $g(x)$.
-For the $g(x)=2^x$ target function, we searched for an expression correct in the $(0,1]$ interval.
-This incurs no loss of generality because any input outside the interval can be quickly transformed to a corresponding input in $[0,1]$ using the standard process of \emph{range reduction} (Method~\ref{range_reduction_alg}).
+The main objective is to discover programs that compute a given \emph{target function} $g(x)$.
+For the target function $g(x)=2^x$, we searched for an expression in the $(0,1]$ interval.
+This incurs no loss of generality because any input on the real line can be quickly transformed to a corresponding input in $(0,1]$ using the standard process of \emph{range reduction} (Appendix Method~\ref{range_reduction_alg}).
 Both our method and all the baselines rely on range reduction for the reasons explained in the setup of Section~\ref{exp_results_sec}.